Cell-probe model: Notable results

+Searching Tables

+Yao considered a static data-structure problem where one has to build a data structure ("table") to represent a set $S$ of $n$ elements out of $1,\dots,m$.
+The query parameter is a number $x\le m$ and the query has to report whether $x$ is in the table.
+A crucial requirement is that the table consist of exactly $n$ entries, where each entry is an integer between $1$ and $m$.
+Yao showed that as long as the table size is bounded independently of $m$ and $m$ is large enough, a query must perform $\lceil\log (n+1)\rceil$ probes in the worst case.
+This shows that a sorted table together with binary search for queries is an optimal scheme, in this restricted setting.

+It is worth noting that in the same paper, Yao also showed, that if the problem is relaxed to allow the data structure to store $n + 1$ entries, then the queries can be performed using only two probes.
+This upper bound, similarly to the lower bound described above, also requires $m$ to be sufficiently large, as a function of $n$.
+Remarkably, this upper bound uses only one additional table entry than the setting for which the lower bound applies.

 Dynamic Partial Sums

-The dynamic partial sum problem defines two operations Update(k,v) which conceptually operation sets the value in an array A at index k to be v, and Sum(k) which returns the sum of the values in A at indices 0 through k.
-Such an implementation would take $O(1)$ time for Update and $O(n)$ time for Sum.
+The dynamic partial sum problem defines two operations Update(k,v) which sets the value in an array A at index k to be v, and Sum(k) which returns the sum of the values in A at indices 0 through k.
+A naïve implementation would take $O(1)$ time for Update and $O(n)$ time for Sum.

-Instead, if the values are stored as leaves in a tree whose inner nodes store the values of the subtree rooted at that node.
+Instead, values can be stored as leaves in a tree whose inner nodes store the sum over the subtree rooted at that node.
 In this structure Update requires $O(\log n)$ time to update each node in the leaf to root path, and Sum similarly requires $O(\log n)$ time to traverse the tree from leaf to root summing the values of all subtrees left of the query index.